Denzel Slager

-Denzel Slager (born 2 February 1993) is a Dutch footballer who plays as a striker who last played for LA Galaxy II in the United Soccer League.
+Denzel Slager (born 2 February 1993) is a Dutch-Curaçao former footballer who plays as a forward.

 Career

 RKC Waalwijk

 Slager started his football career at RKC Waalwijk and signed his first professional contract with the club, keeping him until 2014.
 In his first season at the club Slager made five appearances for RKC Waalwijk.

 In the first half of the season, Slager made nine appearances for the club, including scoring his first goal against Go Ahead Eagles on 31 August 2013.

 Coventry City

 On 3 January 2014, Denzel agreed an 18-month deal which would keep him with the Sky Blues until the summer of 2015.
 He started his first match for the Sky Blues against Barnsley in the third round of the FA Cup on 4 January 2014, which was won 2–1.

 On 18 February 2014 Slager had his contract cancelled by mutual consent.

 Orange County Blues

 Slager signed with third-tier US club Orange County Blues on 27 March 2015.
 Slager went on trial at SC Cambuur, but was unsuccessful of getting himself a contract.